intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 # Introduction

-{{RFC8558}} discusses the topic of path signals: Path signals are messages seen by on-path elements examining transport protocols.
+{{RFC8558}} discusses the topic of path signals: Path signals are messages to or from on-path elements examining transport protocols.
 There's a difference between implicit and explicit signals.
 For instance, TCP's well-known messages {{RFC0793}} are in the clear, and often interpreted in various ways by on-path elements.
 In contrast,